node-hid/node-hid/README.md

 - `report_id` - HID feature report id to get
 - `report_length` - length of report

+## Notes for Specific Devices

+- Xbox 360 Controller on Windows 10 -- does not work

 ## Compiling from source for development